Last update: July 13, 2019

 Lee Filters Soft Edge Graduated Filters — Includes a 0.6 and 0.9 rectangular graduated filter.
 Perfect filters for darkening skies and evening-out exposures.

 Lee Filters Little Stopper Neutral Density Filter — Reduces incoming light by 6 stops.
 For use with the Lee filter system and other holders which accept 100mm glass.

 Lee Filters Big Stopper Neutral Density Filter — Reduces incoming light by 10 stops.
 I use this ND filter more than the Little Stopper, for it makes the effects of long exposures smoother and more intentional.
 It does however have a very strong blue color cast which can be removed when shooting RAW and adjusting your white balance/tint in post.

 Breakthrough Photography 105mm Circular Polariser — Quality circular polariser.
 Use this with the Lee filter holder and with step-up rings.

 Benro Mach3 Extra Long Carbon Fiber 4 Series Tripod — Solid tripod at a good price.
 I purchased the “Extra Long” version because I’m tall and got tired of leaning over.

 Benro Low-Profile Triple Action Ball Head (G3) — Perfect compliment to the Mach3 tripod.
 Smooth, strong, and very stable.
 Holds my heavy 5D Mark IV with telephoto lenses attached, no problem.

-Vanguard SB-100 Stone Bag — The perfect tripod shelf for holding lenses, filters, or whatever else.
-Folds-up with your tripod when closed, so you can just leave it on most of the time.
+Vanguard SB-100 Stone Bag — The perfect tripod bag for adding weight or for holding lenses, filters, etc. Folds-up inside the tripod legs when closed, so I just leave it attached all the time.

 Canon M50 — The perfect vlogging camera.
 Articulating screen, side mic input, super lightweight.